JuliaSmoothOptimizers/Krylov.jl/docs/src/preconditioners.md

 | Arguments       | `M` with `ldiv=false` | `M` with `ldiv=true` | `N` with `ldiv=false` | `N` with `ldiv=true` |

 !!! warning
-    The preconditioners `M` and `N` must be hermitian and positive definite.
+    The preconditioners `M` and `N` must be Hermitian and positive definite.

 ### Generalized saddle-point and unsymmetric partitioned systems